How to Create a Mobile App: A Complete Development Guide

 It’s best to have at least three forecasts – one realistic, one negative, and one positive – to have an accurate demonstration of potential business risks.

-Support your financial plan with a marketing and sales strategy that will illustrate who your customers are, how they can be reached, and how you can keep them engaged with your app for longer periods.
+Support your financial plan with a marketing and sales strategy that will illustrate who your customers are, how they can be reached, and how you can keep them engaged with your app for extended periods.
 This will secure a steady return on investment (ROI).

 Take your business plan seriously and be prepared to show it to investors, partners, and other stakeholders.